 How to protect yourself from ransomware infections?

-Do not open files that are attached to irrelevant emails or/and when such emails are received from unknown, suspicious addresses.
-Download files and programs from official and trustworthy websites, do not use any of the sources that are mentioned in the paragraph above.
-Keep the operating system and installed software up-to-date.
-However, update it through tools (or/and implemented functions) that are created by official developers.
-Same applies to software activation: 'cracking' tools are not legal, besides, cyber criminals often use them as tools to distribute malware.
-Final important thing is to keep a computer secured with a reputable anti-virus or anti-spyware suite.
+Do not open files that are attached to irrelevant emails or when the emails are received from unknown, suspicious addresses.
+Download files and programs from official and trustworthy websites.
+Do not use the sources mentioned above.
+Keep the operating system and installed software up-to-date, however, use tools and implemented functions created by official developers.
+The same applies to software activation: 'cracking' tools are illegal and cyber criminals often use them to distribute malware.
+Keep your computer secured with a reputable anti-virus or anti-spyware suite.
 If your computer is already infected with TFlower, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in TFlower ransomware's text file ("!_Notice_!.txt"):
+Text presented in TFlower ransomware text file ("!_Notice_!.txt"):